YukiSkyex0/Struggle-Bus-Channel-Docs/docs/commands/Bits Commands.rst

 Bit Commands
 ============

-All bits cheered in the stream will get as many bits used in Phatcoin
+All bits cheered in the stream will get as many bits used in BowTato Chips

 Sound Effects
 -------------